256foundation/Hydra-Pool-website/README.md

 For help with Hydra Pool, please use [The 256 Foundation public forum](https://t.me/the256foundation) on Telegram.
 Follow the 256 Foundation [twitter](https://x.com/256foundation) account.
 Or join the [OSMU Discord](https://discord.gg/9bWxRpj4) and see the 256 Foundation channel.

 # Step-by-Step Guide: Creating a Hydra Pool Server
 The following material explains how to create your own Hydra Pool server using an old Dell Optiplex 9020 desktop computer flashed with Ubuntu Server 24.04.3 LTS, installing and running bitcoind from Snap, and using the Hydra Pool Docker files only.
 There are many variations to deploying a server; from types of hardware to Operating System, to which Bitcoin client to use, to compiling Hydra Pool from source.
 No other variations are explained here but you should be able to find some helpful information and links which you could use in part to setup your own unique server.
+You can find more details in the [Hydra Pool README](https://github.com/256foundation/hydrapool) file on GitHub.

 ## Download Ubuntu:
 Navigate to: [this URL](https://releases.ubuntu.com/)